Creating a Parenting Plan for Your Child

 Unfortunately, just because you have a parenting plan approved through the court, it does not mean the other parent will always follow it.
 The New Jersey Courts advise that there are two common issues that often arise in these situations:

-- Parenting Time Interference: This occurs when one parent refuses to comply with the parenting plan or fails to consult with you about changes in the schedule.
-It helps to be flexible when it comes to last minute changes, delays in pick up or drop off times.
-However, a pattern of disregard for your schedule or the plan itself is something you need to address through the court with the help of your attorney.
+This occurs when one parent refuses to comply with the parenting plan or fails to consult with you about changes in the schedule.
+It helps to be flexible when it comes to last minute changes, delays, and small hiccups in pick up or drop off times, but a pattern of disregard for your schedule or the plan itself is something you need to address through the court with the help of your attorney.

-- Non-Exercise of Parenting Time: When a parent fails to show up for regular visits or routinely cancels plans, it can have a negative impact on your child.
-If the other parent frequently disregards his or her role and responsibility as a parent, your best course of action may be to have the parenting plan changed.
+When a parent fails to show up for regular visits or routinely cancels plans, it can have a negative impact on your child.
+If the other parent frequently disregards their role and responsibility as a parent, your best course of action may be to have the parenting plan changed.

 Consult With Our Middlesex County Child Custody Attorney

-Consult With Our Middlesex County Child Custody Attorney.
-In matters impacting your child, the Law Office of Jordan B. Rickards, Esq. acts as a strong legal ally on your side.
-Call or contact our Milltown child custody attorney online and request a consultation to discuss how we can assist you today.
+In matters impacting your child, the Law Office of Jordan B. Rickards acts as a strong legal ally.
+Contact our Milltown child custody attorney and request a consultation to discuss how we can assist you today.